A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 Age18+ (no upper limit)

-StatusReleased within past 6 months OR in final 6 months of incarceration (prison partnership)
+StatusReleased within past 6 months OR in final 4–6 weeks of incarceration (prison partnership, pre-release)

 Referral SourceProbation/parole officer, reentry agency, correctional facility, housing program, court-appointed reentry services